Dogru-Isim/Toolquest/README.md

 It's encouraged to test the docker deployment and to document how end-users can deploy the containers.

+#### Finding 2: Signup Allows Passwords Lower than 6 while Signin Does not

+This causes a user to successfuly create an account but then lose access to it because they can't log in with a short password

 ### Code Design Audit

 #### Finding 1: Database Access From Outside Models directory